 Emmaus House Christmas Ministries

 Each Christmas Eve, Emmaus House hosts a Children's Christmas Eve Festival.
 With the support of volunteers and donors, they distribute gifts to over 1,000 children in the Emmaus House service area.
-The Epiphany congregation has participated in this caring ministry since 1995 by donating gifts to the children in need and also by helping to stock the Secret Santa Shop where these same children can shop for gifts for their families.
-To find out more information about these and other opportunities for outreach, please contact the ministry chair people listed below or Emmaus House.
+The Epiphany congregation has participated in this caring ministry since 1995 by donating gifts to the children in need.

 Episcopal Church Women